 Becoming a foodie hotspot after just a few months in the city, The Real Greek offers a modern take on Aegean cuisine – pairing gyros and mezze with refreshing Greek wine and cold beers.
 Found within the Corn Exchange, guests can enjoy a slice of paradise thanks to the bright and airy decor inspired by the country – souvlaki in one hand and wine in the other, obviously.
 The Real Greek, Corn Exchange, Exchange Sq, M4 3TR.

-Starting life as a food truck on Boothstown marina just a matter of months ago, ThatZiki has become a local sensation – already seeking out their first bricks-and-mortar venue as a result of their fast success.
+Starting life as a food truck on Boothstown marina, ThatZiki now has a permanent spot in Chorlton and has quickly become a local sensation.
 The ideal spot for a delicious lunch, ThatZiki serves up packed gyros and vegan pitas, alongside Greek fries piled high with chicken, feta and deep-fried halloumi.
-ThatZiki, The Mooring Bridge Bridgewater Canal, M28 1LP.
+ThatZiki, 354 Barlow Moor Rd, Chorlton-cum-Hardy, M21 8AZ.

 A colourful taverna found by Beetham Tower, Deansgate, Dimitri’s offers a cosy, yet authentic experience – where guests can enjoy delicious classic meze and Greek tapas, both indoors in the restaurant and under the alleyway atrium outside.
 On the menu, expect a hefty flavour of Greece, with dishes including mousaka, grilled fish, and, of course, a number of delicious gyros to tuck into, too.
 It’s the perfect spot to share a few dishes with friends, with tons of tapas-style plates available to order.
 Dimitri’s, 1-3, Campfield Arcade Liverpool Rd, 322-326 Deansgate, M3 4FH.